Deke Cooper

-John Delvicchio "Deke" Cooper (born October 18, 1977) is a former American football safety.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2000.
-He played college football at Notre Dame.
+John Delvicchio "Deke" Cooper (born October 18, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was signed by the Arizona Cardinals as an undrafted free agent in 2000.

-Early years
+Early life

-Cooper attended North High School in Evansville, Indiana where he reached the finals of the Indiana High School Athletic Association's State Championship Football Playoffs.
+Cooper attended North High School in Evansville, Indiana, where he reached the finals of the Indiana High School Athletic Association's State Championship Football Playoffs.
 Cooper was nominated for the 1995 Mr. Football Award.
 Cooper also played basketball and was a state meet qualifier in four events (300 Hurdles, Long Jump, High Jump, and 4x100 Relay) in Track and Field.

 College career

 At the University of Notre Dame, Cooper played in 45 games with 25 starts and totaled 203 tackles, six interceptions, four fumble recoveries, seven forced fumbles and five passes defensed, returning one fumble for a touchdown.
 Cooper graduated from Notre Dame in 2000 with a degree in sociology.

 Professional career

 Early career (2000–2002)

-Following the 2000 NFL Draft on April 28, 2000, he was signed by the Arizona Cardinals as an undrafted free agent.
+Following the 2000 NFL draft on April 28, 2000, he was signed by the Arizona Cardinals as an undrafted free agent.
 In the spring of 2001, the Cardinals allocated Cooper to the Rhein Fire of NFL Europe.
 Earning All-NFL Europe honors, Cooper started 10 games and led NFL Europe with six interceptions in 2001.
 The Cardinals waived Cooper on September 2, 2001.
 On September 20, Cooper signed with the Cleveland Browns practice squad before being released on October 9, 2001.

-Cooper signed on January 16, 2002 with the Carolina Panthers.
+Cooper signed on January 16, 2002, with the Carolina Panthers.
 That spring, Cooper had his second assignment with the Rhein Fire.
 Again starting 10 games, Cooper had 54 tackles, five interceptions, and eight passes defended for the Fire and earned Defensive MVP and all-league honors from NFL Europe.
 In his first season with NFL game appearances, Cooper played in 10 games with two tackles for the Panthers in 2002.
 The Panthers waived Cooper on August 31, 2003.